 To prepare Salsa's

-- Add roughly chopped tomatoes(tomatillos), onion, chiles and garlic to the blender.
+- Add roughly chopped salsa ingredients, to the blender.
 Add 1/3 cup water and blend until smooth, set aside.

-- Preheat 3 tablespoons of olive oil to medium heat for a few minutes.
-Add the salsa from blender add bay leaf and bouillon.
+- Preheat 3 tablespoons of oil to medium heat for a few minutes.
+Add the salsa from blender.
+Add bouillon.
 Bring to a boil, reduce heat and cook for 10 to 15 minutes.
 Taste for salt, keep warm on low heat.

 To Prepare Entomatadas

 - Brush the corn tortillas with olive oil on both sides, set aside.
 Preheat a large griddle, comal or skillet to medium heat for 5 minutes.

 - Cook the tortillas for 30 to 40 seconds per side.
 Add chicken to half of the tortillas and cheese/green onion filing to the other half.
 Fold over like a taco and continue cooking until tortillas start to fry.
 They should just start to crisp, but be soft.

 - Transfer to serving plate and ladle red or green salsa over the tops to cover completely.
 Garnish with more cheese, onions, avocado